intelailabpage/intelailabpage.github.io/_posts/2004-01-15-geometricml.md

 ---

 Enjoy the datascience blogs.
-Part 1 on Theory and new architectures - <a href=""> blog 1 </a> and Part 2 on <a href="https://towardsdatascience.com/graph-geometric-ml-in-2024-where-we-are-and-whats-next-part-ii-applications-1ed786f7bf63"> applications </a>.
+Part 1 on <a href=""> Theory and new architectures -  </a> and Part 2 on <a href="https://towardsdatascience.com/graph-geometric-ml-in-2024-where-we-are-and-whats-next-part-ii-applications-1ed786f7bf63"> applications </a>.